Curt Warner

 Curtis Edward Warner (born March 18, 1961) is an American former professional football player who was a running back in the National Football League (NFL).
-A two-time All-American at Penn State University, Warner was drafted by the Seattle Seahawks in the first round of the 1983 NFL Draft.
+A two-time All-American playing college football for the Penn State Nittany Lions, Warner was selected by the Seattle Seahawks in the first round of the 1983 NFL draft.
 Warner was inducted into the College Football Hall of Fame on December 8, 2009.

 Warner was the 1983 AFC Offensive Player of the Year in his rookie NFL season.

 Penn State

 Warner was a standout at Pineville High School in Pineville, West Virginia, graduating in a class of only 90 students.
-He would lead Penn State in rushing in 1980, 1981, and 1982, and help the Nittany Lions capture their first national championship in the 1983 Sugar Bowl.
+At Pennsylvania State University, he led the Nittany Lions in rushing in 1980, 1981, and 1982, and helped them capture their first national championship in the 1983 Sugar Bowl.
 When his collegiate career was over, he owned 42 Penn State records (his 3,398 career rushing yards is 3rd in school history, and his 18 100-yard rushing games remains a Penn State record).
 On October 30, 2010, Evan Royster surpassed Warner to take over the career rushing yards record.
 He was named an All-American twice, in 1981 and 1982.

 Warner earned a Bachelor of Arts in speech communication from Penn State in 1983.

 Statistics

 Professional career

 Warner was the third overall pick of the 1983 NFL draft, selected by the Seattle Seahawks.
 He followed future hall of famers John Elway and Eric Dickerson.

-Warner led the AFC in rushing yards his rookie season in 1983, helping Seattle to its first Conference Championship game which they lost to the Los Angeles Raiders, the eventual league champion.
+Warner led the AFC in rushing yards his rookie season in 1983, helping Seattle to its first Conference Championship game.
+He became the first Seahawk to rush for at least 1,000 yards in their rookie season, followed 39 years later by Kenneth Walker III.
+The Seahawks lost to the Los Angeles Raiders in that season, who went on to become the league champion.
 The following year, Warner suffered a torn ACL in the 1984 season opener against Cleveland and was sidelined for the rest of the year.
-He came back in the 1985 and had a number of successful seasons before ending his career with the Los Angeles Rams.
+He came back in the 1985 season and had a number of successful seasons before ending his career with the Los Angeles Rams.

 Warner is a three-time Pro Bowler (1983, 1986, 1987), and was inducted into the Seattle Seahawks Ring of Honor in 1994.